-Students who receive veterans benefits are responsible for any materials or textbooks they charge to their account as well as any charges that are not covered by VA benefits and/or Yellow Ribbon.
+Students who receive veterans benefits are responsible for any materials and/or textbooks they charge to their student account; as well as any charges that are not covered by VA benefits and/or Yellow Ribbon.
+Balances are due by the published due dates.
 For more information regarding veteran benefits and financial aid, visit the Veteran & Military Student website (https://dunwoody.edu/campus-life/campus-services/veteran-military/).